Introduction

 Notice how you feel.

-Choose what works for you.
+Choose what will work for you.

 Do not chase perfection.